 Wyoming, Ohio Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Wyoming students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wyoming, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The city of Wyoming is served by the Wyoming City Schools.
 It is a district recognized for excellent teachers, with 85% of faculty members having at least a master’s degree.
 The nearly 2,000 students that attend classes at the district’s three schools participate in educational programming that reflects a commitment to academic excellence.
 Authentic, inquiry-based learning forms the core of Wyoming’s curricula.
 Students participate in educational experiences that promote the development of strong academic skills, teach students about responsible citizenship, and foster global competencies.
 These learning experiences not only prepare students for college and career, they foster a love of learning that lasts a lifetime.
 In addition to high academic standards, all students are held to a high standard for behavior as well.

 We currently cover the following Wyoming-area school district: Wyoming City Schools.

 Educating Our Parents: Understanding the Wyoming District Curriculum